A Letter to Three Wives: Casting

 Even before a script was finished, Gene Tierney, Linda Darnell, Maureen O'Hara, Dorothy McGuire, and Alice Faye were cast in the proposed A Letter to Five Wives by November 1946.
 To reduce the number of roles, Tierney's part was removed from the script.

 By May 1948, Anne Baxter, Crain, Darnell and Sothern were set to play the title roles, and Macdonald Carey campaigned for a secondary role.
 Baxter's part was eliminated when Mankiewicz and Zanuck reduced the number of wives to three.
 Joan Crawford, Ida Lupino and Tallulah Bankhead had desired to play the unbilled voice role of Addie, but Celeste Holm was cast instead.

 Filming

 Production began in early June 1948.

 The scenes on the riverboat were filmed on the Hudson River in Cold Spring, New York, and the children were underprivileged students from the Paulist School in New York's Hell's Kitchen neighborhood who were each paid $15 per day.
 Other area filming locations included Lake Mahopac, Stamford, Connecticut and Hook Mountain State Park.

 Darnell and Sothern were reported to have feuded on set.

 Release

 In December 1948, A Letter to Three Wives was previewed for film critics, including the National Legion of Decency, which classified the film as A-III (for adults only).

 The film premiered at Radio City Music Hall in New York on January 20, 1949.

 Reception

+Ending

+The scene in which Porter reveals to Deborah that it was he who had run away with Addie has been the source of considerable confusion.
+Many audiences have interpreted Porter's admission as a magnanimous lie.
+George's next line, "Porter, you're quite a guy", and Rita's "She'd have known in the morning anyway" may suggest that Porter's false admission was a gallant act to spare Deborah from enduring an impossible night before she learns the hard truth the next day.
+Director Joseph Mankiewicz's son Christopher, who had also initially understood the admission as a lie, relates in the film's Blu-ray commentary track that General Douglas MacArthur was so confused about the ending that he phoned his father for clarification.
+For the rest of his life, whenever asked, Mankiewicz asserted that Porter's admission was meant to be true, and he could not understand why audiences would have arrived at any other interpretation.